Alonso-del-Arte/kanji-stroke-study/README.md

 ### Public domain

-* A very few haiku, just for the sake of initial testing
+* A very few haiku, just for the sake of initial testing, either by Basho or his contemporaries.
 * The original Chinese texts which were translated to German by Hans Bethge and then used by Gustav Mahler for *Das Lied von der Erde*.